asalovaara/Trollbot/documentation/Logger guide.md

 # Guide to using the logger feature to create logs of conversations

-## Setting up a MongoTrackerStore for Rasa
+## Setting up the MongoTrackerStore for Rasa

 Rasa's conversation data must be stored within a MongoDB database.
 This is done by: